 - Recognizing the diverse needs of district residents we continue to work with community organizations to improve service in: teen mental health, oncology, Heart and Vascular Institute, Womens Hospital, Stroke Center, domestic violence survivors, school nursing programs, South Asian Heart Center and Chinese Health Initiatives.

 - Dramatically expanded delivery of services across the continuum of care to improve quality of care and access for district residents.
-In the past 4 years ECH has expanded from 3 to 13 sites of care and from 11 to 120 physicians.
+In the past 4 years ECH has expanded from 3 to 13 out-patient sites of care and from 11 to 120 physicians.

 - The quality of care El Camino Hospital is delivering has never been higher.
 Medicare.gov -The official US Government Site for Medicare rates El Camino hospital quality in the top echelon – 5 stars.